-Coveo raises $227M at $1B+ valuation for AI-based enterprise search and personalization – TechCrunch
+Coveo raises US$172M at $1B+ valuation for AI-based enterprise search and personalization – TechCrunch

 Search and personalization services continue to be a major area of investment among enterprises, both to make their products and services more discoverable (and used) by customers, and to help their own workers get their jobs done, with the market estimated to be worth some $100 billion annually.
 Today, one of the big startups building services in this area raised a large round of growth funding to continue tapping that opportunity.

-Coveo, a Canadian company that builds search and personalisation services powered by artificial intelligence — used by its enterprise customers by way of clould-based, software-as-a-service — has closed a $227 million round, which CEO Louis Tetu tells me values the company at “well above” $1 billion, “Canadian or US dollars.”
+Coveo, a Canadian company that builds search and personalisation services powered by artificial intelligence — used by its enterprise customers by way of clould-based, software-as-a-service — has closed a C$227 million ($172 million in US dollars) round, which CEO Louis Tetu tells me values the company at “well above” $1 billion, “Canadian or US dollars.”

+Specifically, the equity stake of this round is 15.5%, equating to a valuation of $1.46 billion Canadian dollars, or $1.1 billion in US dollars.

 The round is being led by Omers Capital Private Growth Equity Group, the investing arm of the Canadian pensions giant that makes large, later-stage bets (the company has been stepping up the pace of investments lately), with participation also from Evergreen Coast Capital, FSTQ, and IQ Ventures.
 Evergreen led the company’s last round of $100 million in April 2018, and in total the company has now raised just over $402 million with this round.

-The $1 billion+ valuation appears to be a huge leap in the context of Coveo’s funding history: in that last round, it had a post-money valuation of about $370 million, according to PitchBook data.
+The valuation appears to be a huge leap in the context of Coveo’s funding history: in that last round, it had a post-money valuation of about $370 million, according to PitchBook data.

 Part of the reason for that is because of Coveo’s business trajectory, and part is due to the heat of the overall market.